 Home again, I have updated my vocab list from a few postings back, four words still eluding me and babelfish no help.
 So I just decided to Google.

-'draille' is a word specifically from Languedoc, to do with the trails when they muster and move the animals between seasons.
+Turns out 'draille' is a word specifically from Languedoc, to do with the trails when they muster and move the animals between seasons.

 From this website - Vocabulaire d'Aubrac - I found: